Rhyan9311/Rhyan.Foundations.BookApp/README.md

 - The Book and Bookshelf instances are updated accordingly.
 - The comments persist even if a search or sort rerenders the Books.
 - Data can be stored locally or in state memory.
 A database is not required.

-# Index
-- Add new Books

-- Remove btns by the added titles

 # Book Class